Skip to main content

 *Courses without international students are held in German.

-Supplementary regulations and detailed information for each module to be studied can be found in the module handbooks (e.g. requirements for taking a written examination).e.g. requirements for taking a written examination or information on the content of the modules/courses, ...).
+Supplementary regulations and details on the individual modules to be studied can be found in the module handbook (e.g. requirements for taking an examation or information on the content of the modules/events, ...).

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-Before the start of the lecture period, we recommend that you at least take a look at the study plan for your degree program so that you know which modules are planned for the start of your studies.
+We recommend that you at least consult the study plan for your degree program before the start of lectures to ensure that you know which modules are planned at the beginning of your studies.

-Good reasons for studying mathematics at the University of Siegen
+Why choose mathematics at the University of Siegen?

-• Individual support right from the start of your studies, from staff and/or students in higher semesters
+• Individual mentorship right from the start of your studies, from faculty and/or students in higher semesters

-• No overcrowded courses or waiting times for seminar places
+• No overcrowded courses or waiting times for seminar slots

 • Opportunity to work on research projects during your studies